pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/_index.md

 ---
 # metadata #
 title: Datum
-description: Learn about the concept of a Datum in Pachyderm.
+description: Learn about the concept of a Datum in MLDM.
 date:
 # taxonomy #
 tags: